-- auditors are unaware, and - b. we have taken all the steps that we ought to have taken as Trustees in establish that the charitable company's auditors are aware of that information.
+- a. there is no relevant audit information of which the charitable company's auditors are unaware, and - b. we have taken all the steps that we ought to have taken as Trustees in order to make ourselves aware of any relevant audit information and to establish that the charitable company's auditors are aware of that information.